1777 Sentry Parkway West

-MV Tustumena Overhaul, Mobile, Alabama – Bruce provided project control oversight during the repowering of an Alaska state ferry vessel.
+MV Tustumena Overhaul – Provided the technical evaluation of an Alaska contractor’s $7 million claim against the Alaska Marine Highway System (AMHS) for damages, delay, and lost labor productivity costs.
+He worked to determine liability through detailed issue analysis, preparation of project timelines, and analysis of schedule impacts on the overhaul.
+On another assignment, he provided project control oversight during the repowering of MV Tustamena at a Gulf shipyard.
 His in-process review of schedule, budget, and cost performance mitigated delay and disruption claims made by the contractor.
 Bruce’s extensive documentation and analysis supported the subsequent successful court defense.

-USCG WPB 110 Investigation and False Claims Act (FCA), Washington, DC – Bruce assisted the Department of Justice and Department of Homeland Security in a $340 million complaint alleging fraudulent activity by a major defense contractor for a USCG ship modification program.
+USCG WPB 123 Investigation and False Claims Act – Assisted the Department of Justice and Department of Homeland Security in a $340 million complaint alleging fraudulent activity by a major defense contractor for a USCG ship modification program.
 The case involved cutters delivered to the government that were structurally inadequate for the required service.
-Bruce participated in the collection, analysis, and evaluation of government and subpoenaed documents along with electronically sourced information (ESI) records.
-He prepared issue analysis and findings reports; assisted in the preparation of filing, deposition preparation, and support; provided expert technical analysis; and offered other litigation support.
+He participated in the collection, analysis, and evaluation of government and subpoenaed documents along with electronically sourced information (ESI) records.
+He prepared issue analysis and findings reports; assisted in the preparation of filings; assisted counsel with depositions; provided expert technical analysis; and offered other litigation support.

-USCG National Security Cutter (NSC) Request for Equitable Adjustment (REA), Washington, DC – As part of the CPMI team, Bruce assisted the contracting, legal, and program teams for the U.S. Coast Guard in evaluating an REA and program areas of concern.
-He reviewed elements of the contractor’s $300 million REA for technical entitlement and quantum, developing and supporting a document database for tracking key program and issue documents.
+USCG National Security Cutter (NSC) Request for Equitable Adjustment (REA) – Assisted the contracting, legal, and program teams for the U.S. Coast Guard in evaluating an REA and program areas of concern.
+He reviewed the contractor’s $300 million REA for technical entitlement and quantum, developed and supported a document database for tracking key program and issue documents.
 He provided issue analysis reports, assessments of key issues, and developed timelines of events.

-MHC-51 Osprey Class Mine Hunter Construction, Savannah, Georgia – Bruce evaluated delay and disruption claims by a government contractor on the Navy contract for construction of the MHC-51 Coastal Mine Hunter.
+MHC-51 Osprey Class Mine Hunter Construction – Evaluated delay and disruption claims by a government contractor on the Navy contract for construction of the MHC-51 Coastal Mine Hunter.
 Working with a team of attorneys, experts, and Navy program personnel, he conducted extensive document discovery, including recovery, conversion, and analysis of computer records, and developed a detailed as-built CPM analysis to assess the impact of delayed delivery of government-furnished equipment and information.